Safeguard public education

 Bolster Teacher Centers

+The UFT’s nationally-recognized Teacher Center and teacher centers across the state provide educators with relevant, hands-on, research-based professional learning.
 The UFT Teacher Center mentors and strengthens new teachers; helps experienced professionals deepen their knowledge and skills; and identifies educational leaders across diverse communities and empowers them to share their expertise with colleagues.

-Enhance Community Learning Schools
+Enhance United Community Schools

 With city and state support, the UFT opened two full-service vision centers inside existing school-based health centers.
 With state help, the UFT is breaking down bureaucratic barriers to allow these two vision centers to serve students in surrounding schools as well as their own.
 We look forward to working with the NYS Department of Health and Health Commissioner Dr. Howard Zucker to expand the scope and reach of this cost-saving, effective health care model which will provide primary care, mental health and dental services to these and other schools and school districts.